 We would like to see this involvement in various themes and issues.
-In nano challenge 1, we focused specifically on the theme of 'care' .
+In nano challenge 1 we focused specifically on the theme of 'care' .
 In doing so, we looked for solutions to deal with the increasing demand for care in the coming years from the involvement of residents.
 How can we cope with them?
 How can we do that together?
-How do we move from 'Illness and Care' to 'Health and Behavior'?
+How do we move from 'Sickness and Care' to 'Health and Behavior'?

 This was one of the challenges addressed in the first nano challenge, about 'post-Corona issues'.

 Two mixed groups of students were working on it.
 The solutions they presented can be seen below, both in the form of a 'one minute pitch' and the presentation that the two teams put together.

 The presented solutions have been fed back to the client, but have not yet been implemented.
 Do you find them interesting, or can you contribute to them?
 No doubt that is possible.
 Be sure to contact us to check what the options are.

 Progress / results

 During nano-challenge # 1, two teams worked on the question of how residents themselves could ensure that healthcare is less burdened in the future, in other words, how we can ensure a vital future together.
 The two solutions that were devised for this are shown below.
 In the Talkshow of D'RAN Digitaal, these solutions were also discussed and guests responded to them.
 You can watch that talk show here.